bbc/dsrp_bbcavs10k_distribution/README.md

 # Technical details

 ## General
-Each .ts file in the dataset is an off-air recording of a broadcast (https://www.bbc.co.uk/blogs/bbcinternet/2008/10/history_of_the_bbc_redux_proje.html).
+Each TS file in the dataset is an off-air recording of a broadcast (https://www.bbc.co.uk/blogs/bbcinternet/2008/10/history_of_the_bbc_redux_proje.html).
 Individual TS files have been created from received digital terrestrial or digital satellite transmission.
 As such:.
 + The PIDs on which the elementary streams are found (i.e. audio, video and subtitles) will differ between individual TS files.
 + Data other than the audio, video, subtitles will be present